 If you are looking for a fairer way to summarize a set of data, this median calculator is for you.
 The mean, or average, of a dataset, can be significantly affected by a few extreme values, whereas the median is less sensitive.
 Read on to learn how to find the median, how to find the median of a set of numbers using the median formulas, and what the median symbols used in statistics books mean.

-The median value of a set of numbers is the value at which half of the numbers in the set are below it and the other half are above it.
-It is a measure of the center of a sample or population, and is sometimes called the "middle" number.
+The median value of a set of numbers is the value at which half of the numbers in the set are below it, and the other half are above it.
+It is a measure of the center of a sample or population and is sometimes called the "middle" number.

 Let's look at an example that illustrates the difference between the median and the mean.
 For the data set 4, 5, 6, 7, the mean and median are the same with a value of 5.5.
 If we add the number 88, the mean jumps up to 22, whereas the median only increases slightly to 6.
 So, for skewed data sets, such as household income, the median is a better measure of the typical value.
+If you're not sure what this means, our skewness calculator has all the information.

 There is no standard median symbol, but some commonly used ones are x᷉, μ1/2, and M.